Vitaliy666pro/Vitaliy666pro/README.md

 🌍 **Data Analyst** specializing in LTV models and subscription-based applications.
-📚 Passionate about literature, traveling, and Brazilian Jiu-Jitsu.
+📚 Passionate about sports data analytics, literature, traveling, and Brazilian Jiu-Jitsu.
-🚴‍♂️ Exploring new horizons, both on a bike and in my professional journey!